Sydney Trains T set: Caringbah collision

-Kembla Grange Derailment
+Kembla Grange derailment

 On 20 October 2021 at 4:09 AM, Tangara set T42 derailed near Kembla Grange station on a level crossing.
-It was caused by a car that was stolen and driven up the rail corridor near the railway crossing.
+It was caused by a motor vehicle that was stolen and driven up the rail corridor near the railway crossing.
 Car D6212 fell onto its side and car N5212 also derailed, while cars N5211 and D6211 did not derail and only had minor damage.
-There were no serious injuries or deaths as a result of this incident, however two passengers, as well as the guard and the driver, were hospitalised to be checked.
-T sets usually don't operate through Kembla Grange, however due to industrial action on the day of the incident banning the usual H sets, they were used.
+There were no serious passenger injuries or deaths as a result of this incident, however two passengers, as well as the guard and the driver, were hospitalised to be checked.
+The driver was badly injured during the rollover of the driver trailer carriage.
+T sets typically did not operate through Kembla Grange, however they were used on the day of the incident instead of the usual H sets due to industrial action.